steelcowboy/PyFlowChart/README.md

 - Checking validity of JSON files (currently freezes program)

 ## Todo
+- Better prereq handling
 - Drag and drop in the viewer
 - Preferences
 - More dynamic interface
+- Add IDs to each course